ddanieltan/introduction_to_datascience_sg/_sources/chapters/0_about/about_this_book.md

 # About this book
 **Introduction to Data Science SG** is a free, online textbook that covers introductory topics under Data Science and Machine Learning.
-What makes this book unique is our usage of uniquely Singaporean datasets.
+What makes this book special is our usage of uniquely Singaporean datasets.

 In this book, you'll learn: